 That's why the industry's race to adopt Winston, ChatGPT, Claude, and other tools feels premature.
 The tools work.
 But the guardrails haven't caught up.

-AI in cannabis retail isn't about whether to adopt—it's about whether you can afford to adopt without building compliance infrastructure first.
-Most retailers can't.
+AI in cannabis retail is not only about whether to adopt.
+It is about whether you can afford to adopt without building compliance infrastructure first.
+Many retailers cannot.
 So before you sign up for Winston or any AI retail tool, answer this: can you explain to your state's cannabis regulator exactly how your AI system complies with every rule in their code?

 If you can't, the shortcut isn't worth it.
 Not yet.